vladislick/CNCRun/README.md

 - Windows 7 or newer
 - Ubuntu 16.04 or newer (Arch is supported too)

-### On Windows
+### How to install on Windows
-Unzip CNCRun_Windows.zip to any directory, go to uzipped folder, then run executable file CNCRun.exe
+Unzip CNCRun_Windows.zip, then run CNCRunSetup.exe.
+Follow the instructions in app

-### On Linux
+### How to install on Linux
-Unzip CNCRun_Linux.zip to any directory, go to unzipped directory, then run this commands:
+Unzip CNCRun_Linux.zip, go to unzipped directory, then run this commands:

         chmod +x install.sh
         sudo ./install.sh

+Follow the instructions in script